 Rising Filipino Hip Hop Artist

-A Filipino artist currently residing in New Zealand that may not have a large following but with the right platforms, opportunities, or any chance to have someone listen to JSTNBNKS will almost guarantee a likening to the smooth and laidback sounds of an artist who seems to be truly passionate about his craft.
-With great quality music that is well presented there should be no disappointments when tuning in to JSTNBNKS as the music he creates can easily be relatable, from intimate relationships to the day to day activities of the average person.
+A Filipino artist currently residing in New Zealand that may not have a large following, but with the right platforms, opportunities, or any chance to have someone listen to JSTNBNKS will almost guarantee a likening to the smooth and laidback sounds of an artist who seems to be truly passionate about his craft.
+With great quality music that is well presented there should be no disappointments when tuning in to JSTNBNKS, as the music he creates is easily relatable, from intimate relationships to the day to day activities of the average person.

 Kulture Vulturez: Where did you grow up at?